cocos/cocos-docs/en/advanced-topics/jsb-auto-binding.md

 The following is an example of how the TS layer prints logs by calling the Native layer log method through JSB, and how to implement the auto-binding tool to generate the corresponding auto-binding files based on the C++ code written.

-## Writing the c++ layer implementation
+## Writing the C++ layer implementation

-C++ is the bridge between Typescript and Native layers.
-To implement JSB calls, the first step is to prepare the header files and implementation for the C++ layer.
+C++ is the bridge between TypeScript and Native layers.
+To implement JSB calls, the first step is to prepare the header files and implementation for the C++ layer, here we create a `test` folder in `cocos` directory to store the relevant files:

 ![](jsb/store-file.png)